Elizabeth Stanhope, Countess of Chesterfield: Birth and origins

-She grew up at the West Gate Castle in Thurles, County Tipperary and was, before her marriage, known as Lady Thurles, a courtesy title.

 Marriage and child

-She married Philip Stanhope, Earl of Chesterfield, as his second wife, some time before 25 September 1660.
+Elizabeth married Philip Stanhope, Earl of Chesterfield, as his second wife, some time before 25 September 1660.
 He was one of the lovers of the notorious Barbara Villiers, mistress of King Charles II of England.
 There were many at court who believed Barbara's first child, Anne bore a strong resemblance to Chesterfield.
 His first wife was Lady Anne Percy, daughter of Algernon Percy, 10th Earl of Northumberland; she had died on 29 November 1654 with no surviving children.

 Philip and Elizabeth had one daughter, Lady Elizabeth Stanhope, later Countess of Strathmore, although the child's paternity was in doubt.

 According to Samuel Pepys, theirs was a marriage of convenience, but Chesterfield, despite his own past conduct with Barbara Villiers, became jealous when rumours spread that his wife was having affairs with both James Hamilton and James, Duke of York, with whom she is said to have been caught in flagrante delicto.
 On the other hand, he describes Elizabeth as "a virtuous lady".

-In the Memoirs of Count Gramont it is claimed that King Charles II of England told Gramont that his brother (the Duke of York) was in love with Elizabeth.
-He also says of Elizabeth that, "she had a most exquisite shape, though she was not very tall: her complexion was extremely fair, with all the expressive charms of a brunette: she had large blue eyes, very tempting and alluring: her manners were engaging: her wit lively and amusing; but her heart, ever open to tender sentiments, was neither scrupulous in point of constancy, nor nice in point of sincerity."
+In the Memoirs of Count Gramont it is claimed that King Charles II of England told Gramont that his brother (the Duke of York) was in love with Lady Chesterfield.
+He also says of Lady Chesterfield that, "she had a most exquisite shape, though she was not very tall: her complexion was extremely fair, with all the expressive charms of a brunette: she had large blue eyes, very tempting and alluring: her manners were engaging: her wit lively and amusing; but her heart, ever open to tender sentiments, was neither scrupulous in point of constancy, nor nice in point of sincerity."

 In May 1663, the couple went to live at Bretby in Derbyshire.
 It was around this time that their daughter, Elizabeth was born.

 Death and legacy

 Lady Chesterfield died in July 1665 shortly after her 25th birthday and was buried on 18 July 1665 at Wellingborough, Northamptonshire.
+Engravings after her portrait by Sir Peter Lely are held by the National Portrait Gallery.

-Her daughter, Lady Elizabeth (May 1663 – 24 April 1723), who was a child of two years at the time of Elizabeth's death, married John Lyon, 4th Earl of Strathmore and Kinghorne in 1691; the couple had 10 children.
+Her daughter, Elizabeth (May 1663 – 24 April 1723), who was a child of two years at the time of her mother's death, married John Lyon, 4th Earl of Strathmore and Kinghorne in 1691; the couple had 10 children.
 Elizabeth Bowes-Lyon, Queen consort of George VI of the United Kingdom was one of her many descendants.

-Elizabeth's portrait was painted by Sir Peter Lely, and at one time belonged to Horace Walpole.
+Her husband married as his third wife Elizabeth Dormer, who gave him a son who succeeded as the third earl of Chesterfield.